A divergence preserving cut finite element method for Darcy flow: The Finite Element Method

-The forms $a$ and $b$ are defined as in \eqref{eq:a} and \eqref{eq:b}, respectively.
-In $a$ and $\FF_0$, we take $\lambda_{\pmb{u}} =ch^{-1}$, where $c$ is a positive constant.
-With $b_0$ replaced by $b$ and $\FF_0$ replaced by $\FF$ (equation \eqref{eq:f}) we get the method proposed in \cite{DanSco12}.
-Note that the difference is that in the unstabilized unfitted formulation we present here we have not added the boundary term $\int_{\boundu} q (\pmb{u}\cdot\pmb{n} - \uB)$, compare with equation \eqref{eq:bctreat}.
-We see in numerical experiments that it is important to use formulation \eqref{eq:unstabdarcy} when $\boundu\neq\emptyset$, $g \in Q_{\hat{k}}(\mcT_{h})$, and the boundary condition is weakly imposed, otherwise the divergence-free property of the elements is lost, see Remark \ref{rem:b0} and Figure \ref{fig:ex1_b0_b}.
+Note that in this work the mesh is fitted to $\partial\Omega$ and we impose the essential boundary conditions in the functional space $\Vk$.
+To simplify the notation we have assumed homogeneous boundary conditions.
+In case of non-homogeneous boundary conditions one needs to change the trial space and impose the boundary condition $u_B$ but the test space remains the same.

 We now present two cut finite element discretizations.
-In the first method we add standard ghost penalty terms into the weak form of the unstabilized method \eqref{eq:unstabdarcy}, both for velocity and pressure, while in the second method, which is the method we propose to use, we introduce alternative ghost penalty terms.
+Stabilization terms are added in the variational formulation to provide stability and control of the condition number independent of how the background mesh is cut by the interface.
+In the first method we add standard ghost penalty terms, both for velocity and pressure, while in the second method we introduce alternative ghost penalty terms.
+The second method will have all the desired properties.